 "Florida has a dismal past, an adequate present and a promising future," Kiser said of the state's status as a wine region.

 The winery is part of Pruitt's plans to develop his ranch into a 1,300-home golf course community.
 Although the winery will be up and running before the subdivision, the partners see nothing awkward about mixing agriculture and suburbia.

 "It's a damned good selling point.
 Wineries have a romance about them.
 People like to live near them," Kiser said.

 They already have visions of harvest festivals, wine-stompings, tastings and concerts.
-If the business succeeds, the partners may triple the acreage under cultivation and build a bigger winery.

 "Are we making world class wines?
 No," Kiser said.
 "I make wines that people enjoy."